Excel-DNA/WiXInstaller/Readme.md

 Use this project as a template - fork it and update from there.
 The Test add-in is just as a sample - the add-in project need not be part of the installer solution.

-In the ExcelAddInDeploy project, there are some customizations to make:
+*	You need to install the free “HeatWave” extension for Visual Studio from FireGiant (this guys whosupport WiX) - https://www.firegiant.com/docs/heatwave/.
+This is developed by the same people who made the WiX toolset, and they also provide some commercial products and support around it, like this VS extension.
+*	Make your own fork of this repository
+*	Update the information in the ExcelAddInDeploy project:
   * EnglishLoc.wxl - the strings for the installer to be fixed up
-* Product.wxs - set the ProductCode and UpgradeCode to be unique for your add-in, and the other Guids and paths - look for the TODOs.
+  *	Product.wxs - set the ProductCode and UpgradeCode to be unique for your add-in, and the other Guids and add-in paths - look for the TODOs in this file
   * Fix the Resources - Banner, Icon end EULA, as required.

 Version for making a Local Machine installer using Active Setup
 ---